stevewhitehouse66/Xmas-Project/.github/ISSUE_TEMPLATE/user-story-template.md

 ---
 name: User Story Template
 about: Add a User Story using this template
-title: ''
+title: User Story <add Title>
 labels: ''
 assignees: ''

 ---

-#New User Story
+# New User Story

 As a ..
 Site User/Owner..

- I want to ..insert action.. so that I may ..insert value..
+ I want to ..insert action..

+So that I may ..insert value..